Ee-Hsin/jordanstocks/README.md

 TODO tomorrow:

-1. Finalize the react hook form validations in UpdatePortfolio component
-2. Make sure useMutation submits correctly
-3. create another fetch React query for Holdings page to fetch from firebase
+1. create another fetch React query for Holdings page to fetch from firebase
-4. Migrate ContactUs Form to useQuery and add a loading state
+2. Migrate ContactUs Form to useQuery and add a loading state
+3. BlogPage should not have logic in it, move the logic to BlogDisplay

 Additional: